sttp/Specification/Sections/Commands.md

 ProtocolVersions;

 ```
-- The `count` field defines the total number of elements in the `versions` array.
+- The `count` field defines the total number of elements in the `versions` field array.
-- The `versions` field is an array of 'Version' structures.
+- The `versions` field is an array of `Version` structures.

 Since the current version of this specification only defines details for version 1.0 of STTP, the initial `NegotiateSession` command payload from the publisher will be an instance of the `ProtocolVersions` structure with a `count` value of `1` and a single element `versions` array where `versions[0].major` is `1` and `versions[0].minor` is `0`.